-A stolen ancient gold coffin displayed at the Met goes back home to Egypt years later
+Stolen gold coffin displayed at the Met returned to Egypt

 Egypt has been working to retrieve its stolen artifacts from around the world for years.
 In January, it recovered a section of tablet engraved with an ancient king's royal symbol from a London auction house where it was listed for sale.
 The tablet had been stolen from an Egyptian museum in 1988 and smuggled out of the country.

-Sometimes its efforts to retrieve artifacts have not been as successful.
-A statue resembling the pharaoh Tutankhamun was sold for $5.97 million at a London auction in July even though Egyptian authorities said it was stolen and demanded its repatriation.
+Its efforts to retrieve artifacts have not always been so successful.
+A statue resembling the pharaoh Tutankhamun was sold for $5.97 million at a London auction in July, even though Egyptian authorities said it was stolen and demanded its repatriation.